SiFTW/MitchellLabWebsite/content/publication/nf-κb-fingerprinting-reveals-heterogeneous-nf-κb-composition-in-diffuse-large-b-cell-lymphoma/index.md

   - Chris Pepper
   - Andrea Pepper
   - Simon Mitchell
+draft: false
 abstract:
-  Introduction: Improving treatments for Diffuse Large B-Cell Lymphoma (DLBCL) is
+  Introduction.
+Improving treatments for Diffuse Large B-Cell Lymphoma (DLBCL) is
     challenged by the vast heterogeneity of the disease.
 Nuclear factor-κB (NF-κB) is frequently aberrantly activated in DLBCL.
 Transcriptionally active NF-κB is a dimer containing either RelA, RelB or cRel, but the variability in the composition of NF-κB between and within DLBCL cell populations is not known.

-draft: false
-Discussion: Our results show that the composition of NF-κB is highly heterogeneous in DLBCL and predictive of how DLBCL cells will respond to microenvironmental stimuli.
+Discussion.
+Our results show that the composition of NF-κB is highly heterogeneous in DLBCL and predictive of how DLBCL cells will respond to microenvironmental stimuli.
 We find that commonly occurring mutations in the NF-κB signaling pathway reduce DLBCL’s response to microenvironmental stimuli.